Beer in Norway: Craft breweries

-Oslo Brewing Co. is originally from Oslo, and is brewed by Oslo Brewing Co. in Oslo.

 Microbreweries and brew pubs

 Norway started late with microbreweries.
 There are over a hundred microbreweries in Norway, especially in the major cities.
 Brew pubs sell beers from their own microbreweries.

 Craft beer

 There are an increasing number of microbreweries producing variations of craft beer.
 Some craft beers have an alcohol content more than 4.7%, and must be sold in Norway only through Vinmonopolet.

 Norwegian craft beers are for the most part based on foreign styles, but in recent years beers based on the local farmhouse brewing tradition have come onto the market.
 Although the volume of craft beer is significantly lower than beer from the larger other parts of the brewery industry, about 25% of the employees of the Norwegian brewery industry works with craft beer brewing.

 An example of the revival of old brewing is that many current Norwegian brewers brew traditional and modern beer types using the Norwegian yeast kveik.